Former Illinois Governor Rod Blagojevich Calls Himself A ‘Political Prisoner,’ Anderson Cooper Shuts Him Down

 Anderson Cooper and former Illinois Governor Rod Blagojevich got into a heated exchange on Friday night, with the latter referring to himself as a “political prisoner,” a claim that Cooper refused to let stand, The Wrap reports.

-Blagojevich, who was convicted in 2011 of multiple criminal corruption and other charges related to his attempts to sell Barack Obama’s former Senate seat, has his sentence commuted by President Trump last week.
+Blagojevich, who was convicted in 2011 of multiple charges, including criminal corruption, related to his attempts to sell Barack Obama’s former Senate seat, had his sentence commuted by President Trump last week.
 On Friday night, he sat down with Anderson Cooper to discuss his imprisonment, commutation, and related matters.

 Things got testy when the former Illinois Governor began to portray himself as a victim.
-Specifically, Blagojevich has consistently maintained that the punishment he was given was out of proportion to his crimes, and that he was a casualty of a tainted jury pool and that evidence that would have cleared him was never allowed to be presented.
+Specifically, Blagojevich has consistently maintained that the punishment he was given was out of proportion to his crimes.
+He claims he was a casualty of a tainted jury pool and that evidence that would have cleared him was never allowed to be presented.

-And when he called himself a “political prisoner,” Cooper responded with the expletive “bullsh*t.”
+But when he called himself a “political prisoner,” Cooper responded with the expletive “bullsh*t.”

 “Political prisoners have no due process and are unjustly jailed,” Cooper said, reminding Blagojevich that he was convicted by a jury of his peers, and had his case thoroughly reviewed, even going as far as the Supreme Court, which declined to hear his appeals.